 The Beginner Level

-Approaching a topic from beginner’s perspective is never an easy task given the fact that many new comers don’t know from where to start, what to learn first, what RDBMS to target.
-I was and I’m still at that point as new subjects appear on my learning schedule.
+Approaching a topic from a beginner’s perspective is seldom an easy task given that many new comers don’t know from where to start, what to learn first, what RDBMS to learn first, etc. I was and I’m still at that point as new subjects appear on my learning schedule.
 One important decision is what RDBMS solution to choose, and for this you might need to consider several aspects: market share, goals/objectives, functional area (e.g. database administration, database development, data warehousing, business intelligence, ETL, data quality), personal preferences, salaries and jobs postings, UI, features, tools, learning curve, performance, programmability, extensibility, integration and compatibilities with other technologies, availability of documentation, books, tutorials and other learning material, etc.

-I hope I’m not annoying anybody when I’m saying that Oracle, Microsoft and IBM are the leaders in RDBMS and related data technologies, this being also the ranking in what concerns the market share and job postings (see for example B. Nicolich’s SQL Server Job Trends article).
-If you aren’t having any preferences I would recommend you to focus on at least one of the RDBMS of the mentioned vendors: Oracle, SQL Server and MySQL.
-Unfortunately, given researches’ subjectivity, I can’t delimitate which of the three has better performance or is better to use, being important the context in which the studies are made, the overall architecture and their particularities, etc.
+At least for now, Oracle, Microsoft and IBM are the leaders in RDBMS and related data technologies, this being also the ranking in what concerns the market share and job postings (see for example B. Nicolich’s SQL Server Job Trends article).
+If you don't have any preferences, my recommendation is to focus on at least one of these RDBMS: Oracle, SQL Server and MySQL.
+Unfortunately, given researches’ subjectivity, I can’t delimitate which of the three has better performance or is better to use, being important the context in which the studies were made, the overall architecture and their particularities, etc.

 For SQL Server and Oracle you could download the trial versions, or opt for the Express versions that could be used free but with certain constraints, while for MySQL you could download one of the free community editions, quite stable solutions.
 If SQL Server comes with a nice Management Studio that could be used to write queries and administrate your databases, for Oracle and MySQL you might have to consider tools like Toad for OracleOracle or SQL Developer, respectively Toad for MySQL, that allow to be more productive on the respective platforms.
 If you are intending to use a RDBMS more for personal use (e.g. data analysis), what I call a personal database, then MS Access and MS Excel could prove to be enough, especially when is needed to develop personal or small scale solutions in an organization with a limited knowledge on SQL, though a more evolved RDBMS (actually MS Excel is not a RDBMS but it could be used as a data source or data analysis tool) is recommended when providing solution for multiple users.